 - A daily bath with lavender oil

-- Chai tea and ½ hour of reading.
+- Chai tea and 30 minutes of reading

 - Tea with a friend